Connecticut College: Campus

 Palmer Auditorium was home to the American Dance Festival from 1947 to 1977, featuring choreographers such as Martha Graham, José Limón, and Merce Cunningham in what was called "the most important summertime event in modern dance."

-The Connecticut College Arboretum is a 750-acre (3 km2) arboretum and botanical garden.
-Students use the arboretum to walk, study, or otherwise enjoy nature.
-The arboretum is also open to the public.
+The campus makes up part of the Connecticut College Arboretum.
+This arboretum and botanical garden is free and open to the public year-round.

-Harkness Chapel is a fine example of noted architect James Gamble Rogers' colonial Georgian style, with twelve stained glass windows by G. Owen Bonawit.
+Harkness Chapel was designed by architect James Gamble Rogers, exhibiting his Colonial Georgian style, with twelve stained glass windows by G. Owen Bonawit.
 The building is used for denominational religious services, as well as for ceremonies, concerts and recitals, weddings, and other public functions.